 The vibrant, child-centered spirit of the Dye family, as well as long-time Head of School Ray Michaud, continues to shape the School today.
 Through the 5C’s - Caring, Common Sense, Consideration, Cooperation, and Courtesy - our students develop a sense of how they should be in this world as an individual and as a community member.
 While the world seems an increasingly more complex place to raise children, JTD offers a values-centered education where we celebrate childhood and the lessons that can be found through joyful, purposeful learning.
 Opportunities for leadership and public speaking, competitive athletics and physical education, experiential learning, and the teaching of values are integral to our program and complement the rigorous study of language arts, history, mathematics, science, technology, and the visual and performing arts.
 JTD students love coming to school because they are challenged and yet supported in all that they do.

-In my third year as Head of School, I am particularly honored to return to the community I cherished as a fifth grade English teacher in the early/mid-2000s.
+In my fourth year as Head of School, I am particularly honored to return to the community I cherished as a fifth grade English teacher in the early/mid-2000s.
 When I left the school as Ms. Kuhn in 2005 to follow my husband Peter to the Bay Area, I hoped one day to return to JTD.
 At that time, I also began my journey toward school leadership at The Hamlin School, where I most recently served as Middle School Division Head.
 In my role as Head of School of The John Thomas Dye School, I blend a deep-rooted appreciation for what makes JTD so special with a collaborative, child-centered, and research-based approach to education.
 What is more, I am also a parent in the school, and I bring that lens to my leadership.